Rochester (Vic.)

 The latest Census data sees Rochester placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Rochester's cultural diversity was found to be below average, with 91.2% of its population being Australian citizens, 93.8% born in Australia, and 97.7% speaking English only at home.
-The predominant religion in Rochester is Christianity, comprising 53.9% of the population, compared to 47.3% across Regional Vic.
-The top three ancestry groups are Australian (35.0%), English (34.7%), and Irish (10.0%).
+Rochester displays low cultural diversity, with citizens making up 91.2% of the population, 93.8% of residents born in Australia, and 97.7% of households speaking English only.
+The dominant religion in Rochester is Christianity, representing 53.9% of the population, compared to 47.3% across Regional Vic.

 Frequently Asked Questions - Diversity